 Bowling Night is a long time event and still keeps a good attendance.
-The attendance count comes from shoe rental of 182.
 Unofficially, there can be as many as 10 at each event that just hang out and visit with friends.

 Bingo is still the oldie but goodie event.
 The good part is the Walmart gift cards. \$250 worth of gift cards is give away at each event.